ShrikeGames/commander_gpt/README.md

 },
 ```
 - `show_subtitles`: If true then subtitles will show when you are recording a prompt from your mic, or when the character is responding.
 IF false, subtitles will not be displayed.
-- `user_text_color`: The text colour of your subtitles.
-Can be a named colour such as "white" or a hexcode of the format "#FFFFFF".
 - `character_text_color`: The text colour of the character's subtitles.
 Can be a named colour such as "white" or a hexcode of the format "#FFFFFF".
 - `text_outline_color`: The colour outline drawn around the subtitles.
 Can be a named colour such as "black" or a hexcode of the format "#000000".
 - `text_outline_width`: The width/strength of the outline around the subtitle's text.